 Friends Centre is a registered charity and a company limited by guarantee.

-New courses for Summer!
+New courses for the Autumn Term!

 Paying online for your course(s)?